 The purpose of the evidence inspection and review process is to allow each party the equal opportunity to meaningfully respond to the evidence before the conclusion of the investigation and to submit any additional relevant evidence or names of any additional witnesses with relevant information.
 Given the sensitive nature of the information provided, the Law School will facilitate the evidence review in a secure manner.
 Neither the parties nor their advisors may copy, remove, photograph, print, image, videotape, record, or in any manner otherwise duplicate or remove the information provided.
 Any employee who fails to abide by the prohibition against duplicating or removing evidence may be subject to discipline.
-Any advisor who fails to abide by the prohibition against duplicating or removing evidence may be excluded from further participation in the resolution process.
+Any advisor who fails to abide by the prohibition in the resolution process.